 2. Feed your bones with calcium

 Women are at a greater risk than men of developing osteoporosis, so it’s important for them to get enough calcium from their diets, throughout their lives, to support bone health.
-Yes, dairy products are high in calcium, but so are beans, broccoli, kale, and Brussels sprouts.
+Beans, broccoli, kale, and Brussels sprouts are all full of calcium.
 So, eat your greens!

 3. Make sure you get enough iron